OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:9

-At that time, Jesus came from Nazareth in Galilee and was baptised by John in the Jordan.
+During that time, Jesus came from Nazareth in Galilee and was baptised by John in the Jordan.

 ## Mark 1:10